Lara’s Story (the Long Version)

 I first became “a patient” over 30 years ago at the age of 16.
 During a soccer game, I experienced a medical emergency out of the blue — a type of muscular syndrome in my legs so exceptionally rare I became only the second case in the medical literature at the time (elsewhere I have shared that story, along with photographs that require a warning).
 I required several emergency surgeries and a 6 week long hospitalization.
 After nearly losing my right leg to the rare disorder, it then erupted in the left leg as soon as I was out of a wheelchair and onto crutches.
 So I was now at risk of losing that leg too.
 The doctors did not know what to make of me, and I became a “medically interesting case.”

 In the years after the doctors declared the original problem “fixed,” the pain persisted and became unrelenting.
 Several of my doctors told me “the pain is all in your head” because it did not make sense to them why the pain was not only not resolved, but increasingly debilitating.
 I tried everything over the years (cortisone injections, PT, medications, rolfing, acupuncture, diets, devices, bed rest, you name it).
-At the start of each new treatment, I felt hopeful and optimistic, but by the end, I was dejected and despairing.
+At the start of each new treatment, I felt hopeful and optimistic, but by the end, was dejected and despairing.
 Racing around seeking external sources of relief was like riding a rollercoaster of perilously raised and then devastatingly dashed hopes.
 As the pain got more pronounced and entrenched, I became more and more demoralized.

 It wasn’t even just pain.
 The list of diagnoses I accrued since I was 16 made me feel as if I should get an honorary M.D.
 The original, structural diagnosis, Acute Exertional Compartment Syndrome, was only the first.
-Later on, it turned into Complex Regional Pain Syndrome (formerly Reflex Sympathetic Distrophy), Central Sensitization Syndrome, Chronic Fatigue Syndrome, Adrenal Exhaustion, Fibromyalgia, Mast Cell Activation Disorder, Irritable Bowel Syndrome, Endometriosis, Diverticulosis, atypical Migraine, Anisocoria, Hyperhidrosis, Exercise-induced Uticaria, degenerative Osteoarthritis in my back, Labral tears in my hips, and so on.
+Later on, it turned into Complex Regional Pain Syndrome (formerly Reflex Sympathetic Distrophy), Central Sensitization Syndrome, Chronic Fatigue Syndrome, Adrenal Exhaustion, Fibromyalgia, Mast Cell Activation Disorder, IBS, Endometriosis, Diverticulosis, atypical Migraine, Anisocoria, Hyperhidrosis, Exercise-induced Uticaria, degenerative Osteoarthritis in my back, Labral tears in my hips, and so on.

-And then, in 2019, I stumbled upon Curable and a fortunate confluence of books, research, people that changed the course of my life.
-I immersed myself in the study of the powerful cutting-edge neuroscience research on chronic pain (“neural pathway,” “neural circuit,” or “neuroplastic” pain), and I learned how to reliably calm my own nervous system and reduce my own pain.
-In spite of chronic nerve pain and a pronounced contracture of my left knee, I was able to walk for miles and miles at a time, having learned tools to reduce the intensity of the pain.
-More importantly, “the work” I was doing changed me, to the core.
-I became “bodywise,” as I call it, and through “the work” — the “sage practice” — I became more empowered than I had ever been before.
+And then, in 2019, I stumbled upon Curable and this was a turning point that changed the course of my life.
+I immersed myself in the study of the powerful cutting-edge neuroscience research on chronic pain (“neuroplastic” pain), and I learned how to reliably calm my own nervous system and reduce the pain.
+In spite of chronic nerve pain and a significant knee contracture, I was able to walk for miles and miles at a time, having learned tools to reduce the intensity of the pain.
+More importantly, “the work” I was doing changed me to the core.
+I became “bodywise,” as I call it, and through my “sage practice” — I was more empowered than ever before.
 I reclaimed my life, only better.
-I felt so free of old burdens, it felt like I could fly.
+I felt like I could fly.

 Ah, but wait for it!